CSCI-1100/static_site_deployment_server/readme.md

 For issues or questions:
 1. Check the troubleshooting section
-2. Review Django logs for error details
+2. Review `django.log` for error details
 3. Ensure all dependencies are installed
 4. Verify file permissions are correct